Overview of drug registration in Russia

 Next steps in drug registration in Russia

-The next step in registration is a state procedure to assess drug quality, efficiency, and safety evaluation to obtain approval for medical use of a drug in the Russian Federation.
-Which is discussed in Part 2 of that describes how to gain Marketing Authorization in Russia.
+Following your efforts for drug registration in Russia the authorities assess your product’s quality, efficiency, and safety to obtain approval for its medicinal use in the Russian Federation.
+Learn about the next steps of the process in Part 2 of this series and understand how to gain Marketing Authorization in Russia.

 To help you prepare and justify the applicability of exemptions and waivers, we’d be happy to our expertise.
 It might save you costly efforts.